nosas/blog/toonvision/multiclassification/article.md

 The model correctly classifies the Sellbot with 44% confidence as a Bossbot, 6% as a Lawbot, and 47% as a Sellbot.

 The second sample is more peculiar.
-It correctly classifies the Sellbot with 53% confidence against a 42% confidence as a Lawbot.
+It correctly classifies the Sellbot with 53% confidence against a 42% confidence as a Cashbot.
 I'm not sure where the model sees a Lawbot in that photo, though.
 Maybe the gray sliver in the middle of the photo is a Lawbot?